Soumya048/tata_1mg/README.md

 - npm and JSON Server

 ## Features
-- LogIn and LogOut functionality.
+- SignIn and SignUp functionality.
 - Navbar for easy navigation between pages.
 - Search Products functionality and Geolocation
 - Product Page with lots of filtering and Sorting options.